hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 # Use Chainhook with Bitcoin

 The following guide helps you define predicates to use chainhook with Bitcoin.
+The predicates are specified based on `if-this`
+, `then-that` constructs.

 ##  `if_this` specifications

 The current `bitcoin` predicates support the following `if_this` constructs.

 Get any transaction matching a given txid.
+The
-The `txid` mandatory argument admits: - 32 bytes hex encoded type.
+- `txid` mandatory argument
+  - admits: - 32 bytes hex encoded type.

 ```json